The Creation of the Traveling Gingerbread

 The Creation of the Traveling Gingerbread

     My fiancé, Mitch, and I have been traveling together over 6 years and so far

     have explored 17 countries.
 Living and working full-time in Pittsburgh, PA, we

     travel as much as our vacation days and finances allow.
 We cram each adventure

     with activities, tours, and experiences to maximize our time.
 We always try to

     visit to a local brewery and can’t walk by an Irish pub without stopping in for

     a pint of Guinness.

     I love running and have completed a full and many half marathons.
 I also crave

     the physical and mental benefits of practicing yoga.
 After a day of managing the

     office operations of a commercial real estate office, I spend many evenings

     curled up on the couch with a cup of tea and a good book.
 I read all the time;

-    travel, historical fiction, mysteries, thrillers, magazines, and occasionally
+    travel, historical fiction, mysteries, thrillers, magazines, and the occasional

-    science fiction if someone convinces me it’s a good book.
-Currently I am taking

-    a break from Pinterest, but it didn’t stop me from converting our dining table
+    science fiction.
+I have happily covered our dining room in wedding crafts and my

-    into a wedding craft table and I have a closet is full of knitted scarves I
+    closet is filled with scarves I knitted.

-    don’t know what to do with.